Entropy675/FTL-Profile-Saver/README.md

-# FTL-Profile-Saver
+# FTL Nebula Profile Saver
-A save program for the Faster Than Light video game.
+A save script for the video game Faster Than Light.

 I made this because I wanted it.